 The static experiments are carried out on various types of structures and involve not only fracture of traditional reinforced concrete beams, but also other types of structures that occasionally require adaptable measurementequipment.
 The laboratory therefore needs to have measuring equipment that is easy to use in many different contexts and in all kinds of setups, so that the students can perform a wide range of experiments without the laboratory having to invest in various types of equipment.

-To satisfy its need for data acquisition from a number of transducers andsensors, the Concrete Laboratory has purchased five QuantumX MX840A units from HBM, along with 24 flow transducers.
+To satisfy its need for data acquisition from a number of transducers andsensors, the Concrete Laboratory has purchased five QuantumX MX840A units from HBM, along with 24 displacement transducers.
 For the Concrete Laboratory, one of the main advantages of using the QuantumX MX840A for data acquisition is that the unit can collect data from transducers based on various different technologies – whether these are flow transducers, load cells, strain gauges, accelerometers or other measuring equipment.

 Thanks to its flexibility, the QuantumX unit can be used universally for the laboratory's many experiments.
 Another key factor in the laboratory's choice of the QuantumX MX840A was that the unit can be used with equipment fromdifferent suppliers.
-Electronic engineer Jørgen Holm, who is responsible for the organization and operation of the laboratory, explains:
+Electronics engineer Jørgen Holm, who is responsible for the organization and operation of the laboratory, explains:

 "The QuantumX MX840A meets our requirement for a high degree of flexibility as regards using the unit with many different types of transducers from different suppliers.
 That gives us more freedom - so the great flexibility offered by the QuantumX quite simply makes it easier for us to collect a complete set of data from the same experimental setup."

 With students lining up to use the laboratory facilities, it is naturally important that the setups can be put in place quickly and easily, and the experiments performed with a high degree of accuracy right from the start.
 That also makes demands of the measuring equipment.